KarthickRaja-Rajavel/steady-bem-python/README.md

 # steady-bem-python
 Python implementation of a steady Blade Element Momentum (BEM) solver for wind turbine performance prediction.

 The solver computes aerodynamic performance and blade-element loading using Reynolds-dependent airfoil polars, Prandtl tip-loss corrections, and iterative solution of axial and tangential induction factors.
+For additional information, please refer to the validation report provided in the validation folder.

 ## Features